icapps/ios-faro/README.md

 *Automagically Parse*
 * Use our Deserialization and Serialization operators to create relations and properties
+* Implement `Updatable` for any instance to update from JSON rather then initiate a new instance

 *Protocols*
 * Because we use Protocols you can use any type including CoreData's `NSManagedObject` 💪🏼